frozenliquidstudios/java_CardGame/README.md

-# clipbank
+# cardBase
-A clip data bank created for Tietokantasovellus course.
+A Java blackjack game created using Java and Netbeans GUI interface